 I walked to the village shop today.
 Along the way, I passed a quaint church and as always, when I pass a pretty building, I had a peek inside.
 Religious structures interest me; churches, mosques, stone circles.
 They are usually aesthetically pleasing to the eye, but even the ugly ones have a history, either through the architecture or its religious foundations.
 Many of the people here in the village are practicing Christians; they seem a nice bunch – no-one has preached to us, or been judgmentally smug.
 They’re warm, friendly people but not because they believe in the Christian God, I just happen to think that they are pleasant people, and would still be pleasant if they believed in Zeus, or Ra, or Apollo, or no God at all.
 The church I visited today was quite austere, but the feeling I got as I passed through the doors was a familiar one.
 I couldn’t believe I’d once been hooked by this nonsensical propaganda.

 I used to believe in God.
-It is my strong opinion that this is a disaster for a sufferer of OCD.
+It is my strong opinion that this is a catastrophe for anyone suffering with OCD.
 In my opinion, believing that a divine power exists outside the realms of the natural laws of the universe only fuels the OCD engine.
-Science says I can’t help find a cure for AIDS by walking through the doorway thirty-seven times every time I leave the kitchen, but I’ve still tried it, because hey, if the laws of nature and physics were suspended in biblical times, then who knows, maybe I do have a direct influence on a medical laboratory in California!
-Maybe there’s only a 0.01 per cent chance but it’s still a chance, (there really isn’t) so I’ll do it anyway, just in case.
+Science says I can’t help find a cure for AIDS by walking through the doorway thirty-three times, but I’ve still tried it, because if the laws of nature and physics were suspended in biblical times, then who knows, maybe I do have a direct influence on a medical laboratory in California.
+Maybe there’s only a 0.01 percent chance but it’s still a chance, (there really isn’t) so I’ll do it anyway, just in case.

 The little fucker.